Qstock: 2005

 3rd Qstock was organised in Oulu, 29 – 30 July 2005.

 The lineup included a.o.
 Apulanta, CMX, Hidria Spacefolk, Negative, Moses Hazy, The 69 Eyes, The Coffinshakers and Kuolleet Intiaanit.

 2006

 4th Qstock was organised in Oulu, 28 – 29 July 2006.

 The lineup included Motörhead, Paradise Lost, The Cardigans, Anekdoten, Sonata Arctica, Egotrippi, PMMP, Tiktak, Mokoma, Negative, Poets of the Fall, Tuomari Nurmio, Lemonator, Kemopetrol, Teräsbetoni, Amorphis, Diablo, Poisonblack and Shade Empire.

 The festival area also included a huge tent called 'Happiteltta', organised by a local Trank-collective, featuring artists such as Nicole Willis & The Soul Investigators, Modeselektor (D), Thomas Brinkmann (D), Zentex (D), Kiki & Silversurfer, Magyar Posse, Plutonium 74, and I Was a Teenage Satan Worshipper.

-In 2006 the festival capacity was significantly increased by bringing the main entrance closer to the city central.
-The visitor traffic rush on entrances was also decreased by organising ticket > wristband exchange spots in the city central.
+In 2006 the festival capacity was significantly increased by bringing the main entrance closer to the city center.
+The visitor traffic rush at entrances was also decreased by organising ticket > wristband exchange spots in the city central.